allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 * `physics_list`: Geant4-internal list of physical processes to simulate, defaults to FTFP_BERT_LIV.
 More information about possible physics list and recommendations for defaults are available on the Geant4 website [@g4physicslists].
 * `enable_pai`: Determines if the Photoabsorption Ionization model is enabled in the sensors of all detectors.
 Defaults to false.
 * `pai_model`: Model can be **pai** for the normal Photoabsorption Ionization model or **paiphoton** for the photon model.
 Default is **pai**.
 Only used if *enable_pai* is set to true.
 * `charge_creation_energy` : Energy needed to create a charge deposit.
 Defaults to the energy needed to create an electron-hole pair in the respective sensor material (e.g. 3.64 eV for silicon sensors, [@chargecreation]).
+A full list of supported materials can be found elsewhere in the manual.
 * `fano_factor`: Fano factor to calculate fluctuations in the number of electron/hole pairs produced by a given energy deposition.
 Defaults are provided for different sensor materials, e.g. a value of 0.115 for silicon [@fano].
+A full list of supported materials can be found elsewhere in the manual.
 * `max_step_length` : Maximum length of a simulation step in every sensitive device.
 Defaults to 1um.
 * `range_cut` : Geant4 range cut-off threshold for the production of gammas, electrons and positrons to avoid infrared divergence.
 Defaults to a fifth of the shortest pixel feature, i.e. either pitch or thickness.
 * `particle_type` : Type of the Geant4 particle to use in the source (string).
 Refer to the Geant4 documentation [@g4particles] for information about the available types of particles.